Brain size: Cranial capacity

 However, larger cranial capacity is not always indicative of a more intelligent organism, since larger capacities are required for controlling a larger body, or in many cases are an adaptive feature for life in a colder environment.
 For instance, among modern Homo sapiens, northern populations have a 20% larger visual cortex than those in the southern latitude populations, and this potentially explains the population differences in human brain size (and roughly cranial capacity).
 Neurological functions are determined more by the organization of the brain rather than the volume.
-Individual variability is also important when considering cranial capacity, for example the average Neanderthal cranial capacity for females was 1300 cm^{3} and 1600 cm^{3} for males.
+Individual variability is also important when considering cranial capacity, for example the average Neanderthal cranial capacity for females was 1300 cm3 and 1600 cm3 for males.
 Neanderthals had larger eyes and bodies relative to their height, thus a disproportionately large area of their brain was dedicated to somatic and visual processing, functions not normally associated with intelligence.
 When these areas were adjusted to match anatomically modern human proportions it was found Neanderthals had brains 15-22% smaller than in anatomically-modern humans.
 When the neanderthal version of the NOVA1 gene is inserted into stem cells it creates neurons with fewer synapses than stem cells containing the human version.

-Parts of a cranium found in China in the 1970s show that the young man had a cranial capacity of around 1700 cm^{3} at least 160,000 years ago.
+Parts of a cranium found in China in the 1970s show that the young man had a cranial capacity of around 1700 cm3 at least 160,000 years ago.
 This is greater than the average of modern humans.

 In an attempt to use cranial capacity as an objective indicator of brain size, the encephalization quotient (EQ) was developed in 1973 by Harry Jerison.
 It compares the size of the brain of the specimen to the expected brain size of animals with roughly the same weight.
 This way a more objective judgement can be made on the cranial capacity of an individual animal.
 A large scientific collection of brain endocasts and measurements of cranial capacity has been compiled by Holloway.